jeanfortheweb/memento/docs/pillars-of-glory/worker.md

 ##### Combining incoming tasks with current state.

 Sometimes you want to accept tasks, but also use state data at the same time.
-This is easy, since you can use the `combineLatest` operator of the observable to combine the task you've accepted with the newest state we have.
+This is easy, since you can use the `withLatestFrom` operator of the observable to combine the task you've accepted with the newest state we have.

 {% sample lang="js" %}